 I like when I see a contact list, but it concerns me when actual home phone numbers are used.
 If you do put up phone numbers, make sure you have each person’s permission to do this online.
 They may prefer to be contacted via email.
 A good way to list a contact is to put up that person’s first name and link it using “mailto:[email protected]” This way all a visitor need do is click on it to bring up an email form, and in the meanwhile, spammers can’t collect the email addresses very easily.

 Recently it was reported to me that people listed in a homeschool newsletter were being harrassed by phone by a nut with a dubious “educational” resource.
-It was suggested that those wishing a free 800 number for use in connection with their support work might visit the uConnect website and sign up as a precaution.
+It was suggested that those wishing an 800 number for use in connection with their support work might visit the uConnect website and sign up as a precaution.
 There is a fee associated with how much time is used with this service.

 Include some original content to draw people in on a regular basis.
 I sometimes just look at email I’ve answered and use that as a starter for a new feature.
 You could ask other people from your support group who like to write to provide some material.
 Make sure you label each essay with the author’s name and email address.
 You might be pleasantly surprised to be asked for reprint permission from a major publication.
 Some sites put up kids’ work.
 Under this circumstance, use only the child’s first name and no email contact.
 Remember to link back to your index from your content pages.